BrianYang2013/JHU_AI_Journey/10 - EN.605.621 Foundations of Algorithms/W05 - Randomized Algorithms.md

 Indicator Rrandom Variables

-Online hiering problem: Only hire one candidate
+Online hiring problem: Only hire one candidate

 - Hiring strategy: select some $k<n$ indicating that we will reject the first $k$ applicants regardless of their score.
 Hire the $n^{th}$ if no better found
 - Analysis:
   - The best candidate find on $i$
-  - The algorithm must not pick any candiates in the range $[k+1, i-1]$
+  - The algorithm must not pick any candidates in the range $[k+1, i-1]$
   - <img src="Img/w05-03.png" align='left' alt="drawing" style="height:100px;"/>
   - <img src="Img/w05-04.png" align='left' alt="drawing" style="height:300px;"/>